1Remote/1Remote.github.io/source/docs/usage/team/team-sharing.md

 You can connect to the same database with full permission, you can add, edit and delete servers.

+!!! note
+    Please note that the Team sharing feature offers only very basic access control, and is not designed to provide individualized access control for each team member.

 ## How

 1. Create two accounts in MySQL, giving them different permissions: